AV2001/express-calculator/README.md

 # Express Calculator

-To start the server, download all the dependences using the command:
+Install all the dependences using the command:

 ```
 npm i